 During periods of intense work and stress, your mind and body will likely work overtime to manage your obligations.
 When this happens, you may find it difficult to fall asleep, as your brain simply can’t shut down.

 Common stressors that can contribute to insomnolence include:

-If you think you might have stress-induced sleeplessness, taking an at-home cortisol lab test that measures cortisol levels is an excellent first step.
-Cortisol is known as the “stress hormone.”
+Note that cortisol is known as the “stress hormone.”
 Increased cortisol production can influence the “fight or flight” response, leading to wakefulness.

 Like sleep-related disorders, mental health disorders can be complex, stemming from several socioeconomic and genetic factors.
 To complicate matters, the link between mental health and sleeplessness appears to be a classic “chicken or the egg” question.

 Do mental disorders contribute to sleeplessness or does sleeplessness exacerbate the risk of developing mental disorders?
 The answer seems to be yes and yes: sleeplessness can be a symptom of mental health disorders while mental health disorders can arise after periods of insomnia.